ARION

 “How many times will I have to repeat this?
 We are not going back to Earth.
 We can’t!
 Ever!
 We don’t have the means, nor do we have the intention of even trying!
 We came to Bellerophon for a purpose and that hasn’t changed!
 Our mission stands.”

 Robeson drew himself up to his full height and glared down at them.
-“So be it,” he said tightly.
+“So be it,” he said tightly, his tail swishing in agitation.
 “If you do not work, you do not eat.
-I will inform Rocky right away that neither of you are to be provided any food stock meant for working colonists, since you hate this place so much.”
+I will inform Rocky right away that neither of you are to be provided any food stock meant for working colonists, since you wish to have no part of it.”

 “What?” both exclaimed in unison.